joselejimenez/ejemplo/PruebaSincronizacion.md

 # Welcome to JOSE EDIT!

-Este es mi docuy opening the **file explorer** on the left corner of the navigation bar.
+Este es mi documento nuevo y opening the **file explorer** on the left corner of the navigation bar.

 # Files